-Around 2013, there was a call within the PR industry to adopt a “unified outcomes-based measurement system” for measuring PR that is scientific, scalable, and comprises of four essential metrics: increased trust; deeper communities; behavioural change; and increased commercial success.
+There have long been calls within the PR industry to adopt a “unified outcomes-based measurement system” for measuring PR that is scientific, scalable, and comprises of four essential metrics: increased trust; deeper communities; behavioural change; and increased commercial success.

 Whilst we cannot argue with the sentiment, the missing element here is how these metrics should be ranked in importance, or how they should interrelate.

 If accurate benchmarks/targets aren’t agreed upfront between client and the PR partner, then there is a significant risk of focusing on measurement techniques that present a campaign in a way that looks too much like bluffing (in the same way that Advertising Value Equivalency - AVE and Opportunities to see - OTS advocates have for many years), rather than actually providing evidence of a PR campaign’s actual impact on the business.

 What is the best approach to measuring B2B PR?